Can my iPhone overheat?

 Get iPhone insurance from Gadget Cover

-The dedicated team of insurance specialists at Gadget Cover will search to find you an iPhone insurance policy that suits your needs.
+The dedicated team of insurance specialists at Gadget Cover will search to find you a policy to insure your iPhone that suits your needs.

 Protecting your iPhone from the risk of being damaged, lost or stolen is vital when we depend on them for so much more than making calls and sending texts!

 Policies arranged through Gadget Cover can include protection from accidental damage, liquid damage, theft, breakdown and unauthorised usage.
 For an extra premium your iPhone can also be covered against loss.

 Policies can also cover other family members and any accessories (up to £150) if they are lost, stolen or damaged at the same time as your iPhone.